 Suggestions to Strengthen Connection:

 In classrooms, universities, and clinical settings, building this connection is essential for effective mentors and mentees alike.
+Mentorship programs for students provide structured opportunities to strengthen these connections.
 Mentoring circles and community mentorship initiatives demonstrate how supportive relationships create social capital and promote personal growth.

 Suggestions to Improve Clarity: